 We represented Public Concern at Work, in the Supreme Court appeal in Clyde & Co LLP and another v Bates van Winkelhof (2014) on whether LLP members are workers for whistleblowing and other worker rights.
 We also contributed the Chapter on Discrimination and Whistleblowing Protections for LLP Members, in “The Law of Limited Liability Partnerships – Whittaker & Machell”.

 Contact Clare Murray for more information.

-- Anna Birtwistle advised a senior UK female equity partner of an international law firm in relation to sex discrimination allegations and an internal grievance process, and her exit negotiations.
+- Advised a senior UK female equity partner of an international law firm in relation to sex discrimination allegations and an internal grievance process, and her exit negotiations.

 - Clare Murray took a leading role in the successful intervention in the Supreme Court appeal in Clyde & Co & anor v Bates Van Winkelhof which determined that LLP members are “workers” for whistleblower and other worker rights.

-- Anna Birtwistle advised a senior female law firm partner in respect of allegations of sex discrimination and bullying and assisted in her negotiated exit.
+- Advised a senior female law firm partner in respect of allegations of sex discrimination and bullying and assisted in her negotiated exit.

 - The Firm advised a senior equity LLP Member in a global law firm in respect of cross border whistleblowing claims and related internal processes.

 - The Firm advised a senior equity partner in relation to their position at their Firm following allegations of unlawful acts of sex discrimination and victimisation.